BrickspaceLab/paper-toolkit/README.md

 - `npm run login` - Logs out of any Shopify account then logs in to the store assigend in `package.json`
 - `npm run download` - Pulls theme files from your Shopify account
-- `npm run watch` - Creates a development theme then watches for changes to update the development preview with compiles CSS and JavaScript
 - `npm run build` - Builds minified CSS and JavaScript assets
 - `npm run deploy` - Builds minified CSS and JavaScript assets then deploys to a theme
+- `npm run watch` - Creates a development theme then watches for changes to update the development preview with compiled CSS and JavaScript

 ---